kosetin/embsys100/assignment02/questions.md

 	`0x20000000`

-6. *Change the source code to the following, then run the program still in the simulator:*
+*Change the source code to the following*

 ```c
 	int counter = 0x0;